-The winners of the 2022 GivePanel Innovation in Income Generation Award have been announced at the Hospice UK Conference.
+The winners of the 2023 Innovation in Income Generation Award were announced at Hospice UK's Fundraising Leaders Conference.

-This award recognises the importance of innovation in income generation, supported by GivePanel.
+This award recognises the importance of innovation in income generation.

 Winners - 2022